 NB.
 Make sure you backup, i.e. save to a text file both the CSR & the Private Key.
-Copy the Certificate Signing Request and provide it to your Certificate Authority.

-They in turn will then sign the Certificate which you should paste into the Signed Key field of the form and upload.
+You can now copy the Certificate Signing Request (CSR) from the top pane and provide it to your Certificate Authority.
+They in turn will then sign the Certificate which you should paste into the second pane of the form and then click upload.